A Man Called Otto: Plot

-Otto Anderson is a 63-year-old widower, living in a rowhouse in suburban Pittsburgh.
-Six months after losing his wife Sonya, a schoolteacher, Otto has become a cynical, fastidious recluse.
-Pushed into retirement from his job at a steel plant, he cancels his utilities and plans to kill himself in order to join her.
+Otto Anderson is a 63-year-old widower, living in a patio home in suburban Pittsburgh.
+Six months after losing his wife Sonya, a schoolteacher, Otto has become a curmudgeonly, fastidious recluse.
+Pushed into retirement from his job at a steel plant, he cancels his utilities and plans to kill himself to join her.

-Preparing to hang himself, Otto is interrupted by the arrival of new neighbors: pregnant Marisol, her husband Tommy, and their daughters Abby and Luna, who try to befriend him.
+Preparing to hang himself, Otto is interrupted by the arrival of new neighbors: pregnant Marisol, husband Tommy, and daughters Abby and Luna, who try to befriend him.
 When he resumes his attempted suicide, the noose pulls the hook from the ceiling.
 He visits Sonya's grave, reminiscing: as a young man, he failed his army medical with hypertrophic cardiomyopathy.
-He met Sonya after following her onto a train to return a book she had dropped.
-She lent him a 1964 silver quarter which he has kept ever since.
+Waiting to return home he saw Sonya drop a book on the platform, following her onto a train going in the opposite direction to his, he returns the book and Sonya takes an immediate liking to him.
+She gives him the money to buy a ticket where he gets a 1964 silver quarter in change, which she prompts him to keep.

 Otto helps his neighbor Anita with her radiators, despite holding a grudge against her husband Reuben, a non-responsive stroke survivor.
 He attempts suicide again by means of carbon monoxide poisoning in his garage, thinking back to his and Sonya's courtship as he begins to lose consciousness, but he is interrupted by Marisol seeking help after Tommy breaks his leg falling from a ladder.
 Otto reluctantly drives Marisol and the children to the hospital, where he assaults a clown for taking his special quarter during a magic trick.

 While waiting on a railway platform, planning another suicide attempt, Otto remembers his graduation from engineering school, when he asked Sonya to marry him.
 As the train approaches, an older man faints onto the tracks and Otto saves him, and is pulled to safety by another passenger at the last second.
+This rescue is filmed by onlookers who are intent on their phone cameras, rather than assisting with the rescue.
 When a stray cat takes a liking to him, Otto reluctantly adopts it.
 He confronts a teenager named Malcolm for delivering unwanted advertising circulars, and the boy recognizes Otto as his former teacher's husband, describing how Sonya supported him as a trans student.